teddokano/mikan/README.md

 ## What is this?
 NXP peripheral device drivers (SDK) for [MicroPython](https://micropython.org) and its usage examples and demo.
 The drivers provided to operate I²C/SPI peripheral devices.
 It enables quick evaluation and rapid demo development by simple intuitive interface (API) and flexible MicroPython environment.
+Refer to this [video](https://youtu.be/vFyovJFih5Y) to find what can be done.

 ![Boards](https://github.com/teddokano/additional_files/blob/main/mikan/img/boards.jpeg)
 _[Arduino® Shields Solutions](https://www.nxp.com/design/development-boards/analog-toolbox/arduino-shields-solutions:ARDUINO-SOLUTIONS) boards and I²C peripheral evaluation boards with